Skip to Content

 Can a hair mask fix split ends?

-Hair masks can’t permanently fix split ends, but they’ll temporarily mask the damage and make your hair look healthier.
-You’ll still need regular trims to truly eliminate split ends.
+Hair masks can’t permanently fix split ends, but they’ll temporarily smooth and seal damaged areas.

 What is the best homemade hair oil for split ends?

-Coconut oil mixed with olive oil creates the most effective homemade hair oil for split ends.
+Coconut oil combined with olive oil creates the most effective homemade treatment for split ends.

 What is the homemade recipe for hair breakage?